brad-lin/FreePSXBoot/README.md

 # Supported models

-* All models are supported except SCPH-1000 and SCPH-3000, which will probably be supported in the future.
+* All models are supported except SCPH-3000, which will probably be supported in the future.
-* Some models use a 100% reliable exploit, other models use an earlier version of the exploit, which depends on uninitialized memory and is therefore not 100% reliable (see caveat below).
+* As of version 20210419, the exploit is 100% reliable on all supported models.
-* Certain PSOne consoles appear to not support the exploit in its entirity.
+* Certain PSOne consoles appear to not support the exploit in its entirety.
 We are currently checking on the issue to ensure that it is fully exploitable.
 * See the table below for more details and download links.

 ## Changelog

+* 2021-04-19: Added support for BIOS 1.0 and 4.3 (SCPH-1000 and SCPH-100 respectively)
+* 2021-04-19: Exploit 100% reliable for every supported BIOS; now hooks an ISR (thanks sickle)
+* 2021-04-19: Unirom version updated to 8.0.F
+* 2021-04-14: Exploit uses fastload, which reads the memory card much faster than Sony's code (thanks Nicolas Noble)
 * 2021-04-12: New version of Unirom, able to load games.
 Huge thanks to the psxdev contributors.
 * 2021-04-11: 100% reliable exploit for the SCPH-7002, SCPH-7502 and SCPH-9002.